chinapedia/wikipedia.abstract.en/Page/Nitrogen_fixation.md

 Haber process

-THC_2003.902.022_D._C._Bardwell_Study_of_Nitrogen_Fixation.tifs (Fixed Nitrogen Research Laboratory, 1926)]] Artificial fertilizer production is now the largest source of human-produced fixed nitrogen in the Earth's ecosystem.
+s (Fixed Nitrogen Research Laboratory, 1926)]] Artificial fertilizer production is now the largest source of human-produced fixed nitrogen in the Earth's ecosystem.
 Ammonia is a required precursor to fertilizers, explosives, and other products.
 The most common method is the Haber process.
 The Haber process requires high pressures (around 200 atm) and high temperatures (at least 400 °C), routine conditions for industrial catalysis.
 This highly efficient process uses natural gas as a hydrogen source and air as a nitrogen source.[39]

 Much research has been conducted on the discovery of catalysts for nitrogen fixation, often with the goal of reducing the energy required for this conversion.
 However, such research has thus far failed to even approach the efficiency and ease of the Haber process.
 Many compounds react with atmospheric nitrogen to give dinitrogen complexes.
 The first dinitrogen complex to be reported was Ru(NH₃)₅(N₂)²⁺.[40]